mmaulwurff/mod-menu/Readme.md

 - Moves all extra submenus from Options Menu to Mod Menu.
 - Adds Mod Menu to simplified Options Menu.
 - Has a chance to put Zandronum-style keybind-only-accessible menus to Mod Menu.

+## Limitations

+- mod menu detection expects that the first two MENUDEF lumps in the engine package are lumps for the full and the simple option menus.